hconrad/weightloss/README.md

 - **Flexibility** - Swap providers without changing application code
 - **Future-Proof** - Add OpenAI, Workers AI, etc. without touching domain logic

-## Managing the Email Whitelist
+## Managing Admins

-This app uses an **email whitelist** to control who can sign up.
-Only approved emails can create accounts.
+This app uses an **admin email list** to control who can sign up as administrators.
+Admins can create and manage competitions.

-### To Add a New User
+### To Add a New Admin

-1. Edit `src/lib/config/whitelist.ts`
+1. Edit `src/lib/config/admins.ts`
-2. Add their email to the `allowedEmails` array
+2. Add their email to the `adminEmails` array
 3. Save and restart the dev server (or redeploy)

-See [WHITELIST.md](./WHITELIST.md) for detailed instructions.
+See [ADMINS.md](./ADMINS.md) for detailed instructions.

 ## Development Tips

-### Managing the Email Whitelist
+### Managing Admins

-See [WHITELIST.md](./WHITELIST.md) for detailed instructions on adding/removing users.
+See [ADMINS.md](./ADMINS.md) for detailed instructions on adding/removing admins.

 ### Adding New Fields